MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/0_AI-questions.md

 > You have a collection of 50,000 scanned documents that contain text.
 You plan to make the text available through Azure AI Search.
 You need to configure an enrichment pipeline to perform optical character recognition (OCR) and text analytics.
 The solution must minimize costs.
 What should you attach to the skillset?

-- [ ] A. a new Computer Vision resource ❌: `This is incorrect because while the Computer Vision service can perform OCR, it does not provide text analytics capabilities.`
+- [ ] a new Computer Vision resource ❌: `This is incorrect because while the Computer Vision service can perform OCR, it does not provide text analytics capabilities.`
-- [ ] B. a free (limited enrichments) AI Services resource ❌: `This is incorrect because a multiservice account does not support the free tier (F0), and the free tier is not suitable for processing a large volume of documents like 50,000.`
+- [ ] a free (limited enrichments) AI Services resource ❌: `This is incorrect because a multiservice account does not support the free tier (F0), and the free tier is not suitable for processing a large volume of documents like 50,000.`
-- [ ] C. an Azure Machine Learning Designer pipeline ❌: `This is incorrect because an Azure Machine Learning Designer pipeline is not required for OCR and text analytics in this scenario.`
+- [ ] an Azure Machine Learning Designer pipeline ❌: `This is incorrect because an Azure Machine Learning Designer pipeline is not required for OCR and text analytics in this scenario.`
-- [ ] D. a new AI Services resource that uses the S0 pricing tier ✅: `This is correct because a multiservice AI Services resource using the S0 pricing tier can provide both OCR and text analytics capabilities, and it is suitable for processing a large volume of documents.`
+- [ ] a new AI Services resource that uses the S0 pricing tier ✅: `This is correct because a multiservice AI Services resource using the S0 pricing tier can provide both OCR and text analytics capabilities, and it is suitable for processing a large volume of documents.`

 ## Q4: Managing Query Throttling in Azure AI Search